BaptistePires/C_SDL_Fractals/README.md

 # C_SDL_Fractals

-This a personnal project, it renders a Mandelbrot Set.
-It uses SDL2, pthread_win32 (for windows compatibility).
+This a personnal project, it renders a Mandelbrot Set using SDL2 for rendering.

-To run this project, depending on your OS, you'll need :
+To run this you'll need `SDL2` installed and the `pthread` library.
-`Windows` -> All libraries are provided:
-  -mingw

-To compile the project, run this command :
+To compile and run, run this command : `cd src && make && ./Fractals`.
-`gcc src/main.c src/fractals.c src/fractals.h -o ./Fractals.exe -I include -L lib -lmingw32 -lSDL2main -lSDL2 -lpthreadVC2; ./Fractals.exe`

-`linux` :
-For linux you'll need to install SDL2, then : `make ; ./Fractals` and it will work.
+This is an old project, there is no syncrhonisation between threads, GUI could also be improved..
 Here are some images :
 ![Preview 1](res/img1.png)
 ![Preview 2](res/img2.png)